What Causes Miscarriage? A Plain-Language Medical Guide

 Asherman's syndrome: Intrauterine adhesions (scar tissue), often following uterine surgery, can reduce the surface area available for implantation.

 Bicornuate or arcuate uterus: Shape variations of the uterus.
-The clinical significance is variable; many women with these variants have normal pregnancies, but some structural shapes are associated with second-trimester loss risk.
+The clinical significance is variable; most women with an arcuate uterus have normal pregnancies, while a bicornuate uterus is associated with a 2-3 fold higher second-trimester loss risk.

 Antiphospholipid Syndrome (APS): The Most Important Treatable Cause